Learn What You’ll Do as an FBI Agent FBI agents have a wide range of responsibilities—not least investigating violations against national security.

-FBI agents are the government’s principal investigators, responsible for investigating violations of federal law and conducting sensitive national security investigations, including the following:
+FBI agents are the government’s principal investigators, responsible for investigating violations of federal law and conducting sensitive national security investigations.

 |Organized crime||Public corruption|